 Pros & Cons Of Drug Testing Specimen Collection: here is a lot of debate about which type of drug test gets the best possible results to determine an individual’s use of drugs.
-While the first kind of drug testing was done through testing of urine samples, blood tests, saliva testing and hair follicle testing are also being performed for drug testing nowadays.
+While the first kind of drug testing was done through testing of urine samples, blood tests, saliva testing and hair follicle.
+Testing are also being performed for drug testing nowadays.
 The question is, which is the best drug testing specimen?

 Pros & Cons Of Drug Testing Specimen Collection

 Blood testing used to be a very common method for drug testing.
 It is the most invasive drug testing method and happens to be quite an accurate measure to identify drugs in an individual.
 It involves taking a sample of an individual’s blood and then running a test to determine the contents found in it.
-Any drug metabolites present in a person’s system can be detected directly by this method.
+Any drug metabolites present in a person’s system can detected directly by this method.

 - Blood testing is an accurate way to detect drugs in an individual’s system.